aimms/how-to/Articles/301/301-Image-Recognition.rst

 .. image:: images/Curl1.png

-Here, the URL is specified at the end of the request and the query parameters are added at the end of the endpoint of the URL.
+Here, the URL is specified at the end of the request, and the query parameters are added at the end of the endpoint of the URL.
 We can do the same thing in AIMMS:

 .. code-block:: aimms
     :linenos: